zainab-odunbori/Python-Project/README.md

 - What are the most popular car colors in the dataset?
 - Are there any noticeable pricing trends based on car make and mileage?

+### Data Analysis
+Code Used

+Import Library and Dataset

+<pre> import pandas as pd
+ import numpy as np
+ import matplotlib.pyplot as plt import seaborn as sns

+ # Load the dataset
+ df = pd.read_excel('Car Inventory.xlsx') #Ensure the Excel file is in the same folder or provide full path

+ # Dispaly first few rows
+ df.head() </pre>